rsnpj/notes-site/notes/Year_1/Computational_Thinking/Graphs/Randomised_Algorithms.md

 -   Each subset of S is an event

--   Each single element of S is also an elementary events (elementary events are also events)
+-   Each single element of S is also an elementary event (elementary events are also events)

 -   We assign to each elementary event $x\in S$ a number